devict/ictgamejam-guide/README.md

 You might not always be able to control how much time you have to prepare, but if you do have time, here are suggestions for things to do before participating in our game jam.

 ***ASAP***
 * If you haven't already, install all your tools.
-Make sure they're updated.
+Some tools require additional downloads after you install them, so open them up, create and save a test document.
+Make sure they're updated, or that they won't bother you about updating during the jam.

 ***One month (or more) before the jam***
 * Buy your ticket!
 You can usually get a discount, and possibly a t-shirt!